mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-retrieve-MHD-folder-request-trigger-events.md

-- The retrieve MHD folder docs request transaction is initiated when the host country EMR has extracted a SHL manifest and is now requesting for retrieving the documentReference within the MHD folder in JSON format.
+- The retrieve MHD folder docs request transaction is initiated when the host country EMR has extracted a SHL payload from a QR code that was scanned and the decrypted CWT decrypted yielded a HCERT payload that wrapped the SHL payload within it.